The Bears Ears Inter-Tribal Coalition is excited to announce the 2026 Bears Ears Conservation Corps!

 PROGRAM DETAILS

-Now in its fourth year, the BECC will be hosted on ancestral Tribal lands in the Bears Ears National Monument (in so-called southern Utah) on June 8-14, 2025.
-Over the course of the program, participants will spend four nights camping within the Monument, two nights at the Canyon Country Discovery Center in Monticello, UT and one night in a hotel.
-This year’s program will focus on traditional survival skills, including workshops in hide tanning and butchering, an overnight rafting trip on the San Juan River, and lessons on basic survival skills.
+Now in its fifth year, the BECC will be hosted on ancestral Tribal lands in the Bears Ears National Monument (in so-called southern Utah) on June 7–13, 2026.
+Over the course of the program, participants will spend five nights camping within the Monument and one night in a hotel.
+This year’s program will focus on traditional survival skills and Indigenous-led land management practices, including workshops on edible plants, a rafting trip on the San Juan River, and lessons on land management practices within Bears Ears.

-In addition to cultural teachings, the program includes professional development opportunities including monitoring and land management projects.
-Participants will also engage with educational content focused on the recently finalized Bears Ears National Monument Resource Management Plan and the Visit with Respect curriculum that guides responsible visitation in the Monument.
+In addition to cultural teachings, the program includes professional development opportunities, including monitoring and land management projects.
+Participants will also engage with educational content focused on the recently finalized Bears Ears National Monument Resource Management Plan and the Visit with Respect curriculum, which guides responsible visitation in the Monument.

 Program Timeline